 News & Recognition

-Leslie is a summer law student at Oyen Wiggs Green & Mutala LLP, and has completed his first year of the JD program at the Peter A. Allard School of Law at UBC.
-Prior to law school, Leslie received his Bachelors of Science in Biochemistry and Doctor of Philosophy in Cell and Developmental Biology, both at UBC.
-His doctoral thesis involved studying enzymes and signaling pathways that control cellular metabolism and lipid synthesis, which contributed towards better understanding diseases including obesity and type 2 diabetes.
+Prior to law school, Leslie completed his B.Sc. in Biochemistry and his Ph.D. in Cell and Developmental Biology, both at UBC.
+His doctoral work involved studying enzymes and signaling pathways that control cellular metabolism and lipid synthesis.

 Chan, L. J. (2018).
 Regulation of lipin phosphorylation and lipid homeostasis by glycogen synthase kinase 3 (T).
 University of British Columbia.